Welcome to Mobile Bay Runner!

 The reason that I wanted to share my story, is two-fold.
 One, I want other runners out there to be safe and know that things can, and do, happen.
 You need to be aware and have a plan.
 Read my post about safety tips for runners here.
 Two, I want other victims of sexual abuse to know that whatever feelings and issues you are dealing with (because, believe me there are many) … someone else out there has been there and felt the same things.
 Your feelings are normal, you definitely aren’t alone in those feelings and you can, and will, heal.
 It is a process that takes time (and faith and probably a lot of therapy).
 My goal is to be a source of encouragement for runners and non-runners alike.

-While you will mainly find running related posts (workout summaries, race recaps, etc.), you will also find a few “deeper” posts that from a broad perspective I would say fall under the category of emotional and spiritual well-being.
+While you will mainly find running related posts (training logs, race recaps, etc.), you will also find a few “deeper” posts that from a broad perspective I would say fall under the category of emotional and spiritual well-being.
 If you love running, Jesus, coffee, naps, sunsets, being on the water and pictures of puppies, then we should be friends and this is definitely the blog for you!